-You shall diligently keep the commandments of the Lord your God, and His testimonies and His statutes, which He has commanded you.
-And you shall do what is right and good in the sight of the Lord, that it may go well with you, and that you may go in and take possession of the good land that the Lord swore to give to your fathers.
+Be very vigilant to keep the commandments of the Lord your God, and the testimonies and decrees with which He has charged you.
+Do what is right and what is good in the Lord's eyes, so that it may go well with you, and you may go in and take possession of the good land that the Lord swore to your ancestors to give you.
 (Deut.
-6: 17-18)
+6:17-18)

 The difficulty is obvious.
-The preceding verse makes reference to commandments, testimonies and statutes.
+The preceding verse makes reference to commandments, testimonies, and decrees.
 This, on the face of it, is the whole of Judaism as far as conduct is concerned.
 What then is meant by the phrase "the right and the good" that is not already included within the previous verse?

-Rashi says, it refers to "compromise (that is, not strictly insisting on your rights) and action within or beyond the letter of the law (lifnim mi-shurat ha-din)."
+Rashi says it refers to "compromise (that is, not strictly insisting on your rights) and action within or beyond the letter of the law (lifnim mi-shurat ha-din)."
 The law, as it were, lays down a minimum threshold: this we must do.
-But the moral life aspires to more than simply doing what we must.1 The people who most impress us with their goodness and rightness are not merely people who keep the law.
+But the moral life aspires to more than simply doing what we must.
+The people who most impress us with their goodness and rightness are not merely people who keep the law.
 The saints and heroes of the moral life go beyond.
 They do more than they are commanded.
 They go the extra mile.
-That according to Rashi is what the Torah means by "the right and the good."
+That, according to Rashi, is what the Torah means by "the right and the good."